Yossi Dagan at conference

 Yossi Dagan at conferencespokesperson

-A significant diplomatic achievement for Israel and Judea and Samaria: Legislators from Utah, Tennessee, Alabama, Louisiana, Idaho, Iowa, and Oklahoma announced over the weekend that they intend to promote a bill in their states requiring the use of "Judea and Samaria" instead of "West Bank" in official documents.
+A significant diplomatic development for Israel and Judea and Samaria took place over the weekend as legislators from Utah, Tennessee, Alabama, Louisiana, Idaho, Iowa, and Oklahoma announced plans to promote new state-level bills.
+This legislation would require official state documents to use the term "Judea and Samaria" in place of the "West Bank."

 דגן עם חברי הקונגרסדוברות